Internet Plan Finder: How to Compare prices, bundles

 - Reliability.
 Internet outages can ruin your day.
 Research whether sure your service provider has a proven record online.

 - Monthly costs.
-Plans range from about $14 a month to more than $80 a month.
+Plans range from about $45 a month to $80 a month or more.
 Compare the many monthly plans each service provides, and find out whether automatic payments are an option.

 - Contract options.
 You could save by bundling broadband with your cable or phone service.
 Some providers even offer lower-income options.

 - Terms of service.
 Confirm whether your company requires you to commit to a contract — and how it charges if you break that contract.

 - Add-ons.
 Bonus services offered by providers include free email accounts with limited storage, antivirus software, and video and other on-demand services.
 These perks could help you decide between two otherwise similar providers.

 - Customer support.
 Look for 24/7 support by phone or live chat, as well as whether you can access help pages online.